artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

 Many feel life is short, but it is long enough if—instead of wasting it laboring, drinking, lusting, sporting, studying trivia, accruing wealth, or chasing fame—you contemplate the past and study philosophy.

+Here is the central idea, in Seneca’s words:

 <blockquote>
 <p>It is not that we have a short time to live, but that we waste a lot of it.
 Life is long enough, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.
 But when it is wasted in heedless luxury and spent on no good activity, we are forced at last by death’s final constraint to realize that it has passed away before we knew it was passing.</p>
 </blockquote>

-Many activities are wasteful.
-Here are a few noteworthy quotes:
+Seneca believes many activities are wasteful, as demonstrated by some of my favourite quotes:

 <blockquote>
 <p>How many burst a blood vessel by their eloquence and their daily striving to show off their talents!</p>